CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 Once IDL is installed, you can run GeoPIXE simply by double clicking on "GeoPIXE.sav" in the 'geopixe' folder within the 'workspace' tree.
 It will note the absence of a 'geopixe.conf' file, but will then create one for you in your [home]/.geopixe directory.
-For Linux, there is a bash script in the Workspace/geopixe/bin/ directory to launch GeoPIXE.
-Just add bin to your path.
+For Linux, there is a bash script in the 'Workspace/geopixe/bin/' directory to launch GeoPIXE.
+Just add 'bin' to your path.
+After downloading, you will need to enable execution of these scripts (chmod a+x bin/*).

 It helps to have a working understanding of the Fundamental Parameter approach as used for quantitative analysis in the workflow through GeoPIXE, and some experience with the Demo data.